 Immaculata University, in partnership with The Maguire Foundation, will provide need-based academic scholarships to incoming new full-time traditional freshmen or transfer students who are current recipients.
 The Maguire Foundation Scholarship is a highly selective and prestigious award.

 Due to the competitiveness and selectivity of the Maguire Foundation Scholarship award, Immaculata University will only be awarding up to five (5) renewable “last-dollar” scholarships per year from the selected eligible nominated group of incoming first-time full-time freshmen and/or incoming community college transfer students who have been previously awarded the scholarship and who are enrolling with Immaculata University in the College of Undergraduate Studies.
 The finalists will be selected based on the order in which the enclosed award application forms are received and demonstrated financial need has been established.
 After five qualified applications have been received, a waitlist will be utilized until all awards have been confirmed.

 Qualified applicants must meet the scholarship requirements of:

-Have demonstrated financial need: an Expected Family Contribution (EFC) of less than $10,000, as determined by the Free Application for Federal Student Aid (FAFSA)
+- Have demonstrated financial need evidenced by the Expected Family Contribution (EFC), as determined by the Free Application for Federal Student Aid (FAFSA)